MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 <!-- ====================================================================== -->
-## Step 2: Start DevTools by clicking the Launch Instance button for the Success page
+## Step 2: Start DevTools by clicking the Launch Instance button for the default page

 This approach opens the DevTools tabs in non-debug mode and is useful when you don't want to use the Debug features of Visual Studio Code.
+Supported scenarios for this way of opening DevTools:

+*  You don't have to have a folder open in Visual Studio Code if you use a file path; you can still use CSS mirror editing to edit your CSS source files.

+*  If you don't have a folder open and you want to inspect a page that's specified using a URL.

+*  If you don't have a folder open and you want to experiment with changing CSS on a page that's specified using a URL, without using CSS mirror editing.

 Clicking the **Launch Instance** button doesn't go directly to your file; you have to paste a file path or URL.
 This approach is prominent in the UI, and you need to know how to close instances of DevTools that have been opened this way.
 You should also know how to edit the Success page, so you can get started.